intercontinental-academia/intercontinental-academia.github.io/content/Blog/Tahina Ralitera.md

 ---
 tags:
 - Simulation
 - Modelling
 - Blockchain
 - Computer Science
 published: true
 pinned: false
 post_title: Exploring modelling and simulation based research with Tahina Ralitera
-date: 2021-10-15T22:00:00Z
+date: 2021-10-15T22:00:00.000+00:00
 authors:
 - name: Atrina Oraee
 image: ''
 youtube_video_id: 8kW0EvrunIU
 audio: []
+images: []

 ---
 Living in a modern age, it's almost impossible to have not heard of a rather fascinating concept: **Blockchain!**

-This is precisely what Tahina is investigating!
+This is precisely what [Tahina](/fellows#ralitera "Tahina Ralitera") is investigating!
 She is a Research Engineer at the French Alternative Energies and Atomic Energy Commission (CEA).

 She also explores **Multi-Agent Systems (MAS)** for modelling and simulation of complex and adaptive systems.